elidianesampaiotrabuco/elidianesampaiotrabuco/README.md

-# Welcome to MediaStickyVideoEditor640 HD (soon to be Nexusian/MediaNexusLogoEditor745 by early-March)'s GitHub page!
+# Welcome to MediaStickyVideoEditor640 HD (soon to be Nexusian/MediaNexusLogoEditor745 by mid-March)'s GitHub page!
 > 2026 is actually real omfg!!!1111 (joke)

 I'm the lead developer of PsXTRA (has an ultimate and classic version), UnityExplorer+ (started getting popular) and other projects (some are dead forks).
 Also the lead founder of Apollo Productions (founded in late-August 2025).